-Note: Based on owner-occupied purchase mortgages originated in March 2019.
+Note: Based on owner-occupied purchase mortgages originated in April 2021.

-Source: Urban Institute Housing Finance Policy Center Housing Finance at A Glance June 2019 and CSBS
+Source: Urban Institute Housing Finance Policy Center Housing Finance at A Glance, June 2021, and CSBS

-And as evidenced in the Urban Institute chart below, this risk translates to greater delinquencies or a borrower's failure to make payments as required.
+And as evidenced in the chart below, this risk translates to greater delinquencies or a borrower's failure to make payments as required.
+This dynamic has been highlighted and exacerbated by the dramatic difference in COVID-era forbearances and delinquencies shown in this chart from Ginnie Mae.